krevanth/ZAP/README.md

 #### 3.4.1.
 XDC Setup (Vivado FPGA Synthesis)

-* The XDC assumes a 170MHz clock for an Artix 7 FPGA part with -3 speed grade.
+* The XDC assumes a 200MHz clock for an Artix 7 FPGA part with -3 speed grade.
-* All inputs are given an input delay of 1ns, typical for an FPGA flip-flop.
+* All timing valid inputs are given an input delay of 1 ns, which is typical for an FPGA flip-flop.
-* Outputs assume they are driving flip-flops with Tsu = 2ns Th=1ns.
+* Outputs assume they are driving flip-flops with Tsu = 2ns Th=1ns, typical for an FPGA flip-flop.

 ## 4. Acknowledgements